Battle of Cape Spartivento: Operation White

+Operation Collar

-The Italians' success in disrupting the reinforcement of Malta cast serious doubt upon British plans to send a further convoy to supply the island (Operation Collar).
+The Italian success in disrupting the reinforcement of Malta cast serious doubt upon British plans to send a further convoy to supply the island.
 The convoy was attempted, with increased support, including Force H from Gibraltar and Force D from Alexandria.
 The convoy was spotted by the Italian intelligence service and the Italian fleet sailed to intercept it.
-The first Italian naval unit to make visual contact with the convoy was the torpedo boat on the night of 26 November.
-After launching two torpedoes from long range, which missed, Sirio reported seven enemy warships heading eastwards.
+The first Italian naval unit to make visual contact with the convoy was the torpedo boat on the night of 26/27 November.
+After launching two torpedoes from long range, that missed, Sirio reported seven British warships heading eastwards.